Back to Blog

 There is beauty in this understanding.
 We, as humans, can still read this!!
 This is a blessing.
 We now have a wide variety of tools at our disposal.
 Let’s say we’re working on how requests for data are going to be handled with some long chain of middleware in our backend.
 We can use a data visualization tool, like Postman, to tell us if our GET request, or our POST request, or what have you, is successful, because we will be able to see the code above and know that it’s our data, just stringified.

 Think about the advantages to being able to read our data.
 It’s not binary, not just 1s and 0s.
 It’s literally our data.
 Just ‘stringified’.
 And we know now that it’s stringified so it can travel in a lightweight way across the internet.
 See the quotes?
 Notice them.
 Love them.
-They are the syntax that let you know we now have a string or , rather, a ‘stringified’ object that can carry our data across the internet.
+They are the syntax that let you know we now have a string or, rather, a ‘stringified’ object that can carry our data across the internet.
 Those quotes will be a key concept that we’ll dive into.
 We’re now going from- how to SEE our data, which JavaScript and OOP afford us the ability to do; to how to USE our data.
-But, for now, the knowledge that a string is how our data will pass through the backend of our applications, and the speed and readability that this provides, will help us as we move on to the really fun part, understanding how JSON.parse(‘our data’) knows how to make it possible to USE our data.
+But, for now, the knowledge that a string is how our data will pass through the backend of our applications, and the speed and readability that this provides, will help us as we move on to the really fun part, understanding how JSON.parse(‘our data’) knows how to make it possible to USE our data and extract relevant information.

-Before we go any further, I do want to mention an exercise at Codesmith , called the JSON Parser, that I struggled with, in preparation for actually going through the program.
+Before we go any further, I do want to mention an exercise at Codesmith, called the JSON Parser, that I struggled with, in preparation for actually going through the program.
 This exercise challenges residents to write out exactly how JSON.parse can parse through a stringified object, and turn our data back into the object that we can use.
 In short, it’s an algorithm challenge.
 I struggled with it so much that, when I conquered it, I cried.
 Then, in true Socratic fashion, I got the opportunity to spend some time with the residents in the NY Immersive program, showing them my approach to solving this particular exercise.
 I felt extremely grateful that I got the opportunity to teach others how to solve an exercise like this.
 It means that I had solidified my understanding of JSON objects, and thus my understanding of OOP became more readily available to me.
 Remember the dominoes example, from above?
-In terms of solidifying core concepts of JavaScript, I became a better engineer.
+In terms of solidifying core concepts of JavaScript, I became a better engineer by mastering the parsing process.

 The JSON Parser is perhaps one of the longest algorithms I had ever written at the time.
 We were asked to write out exactly the way JSON.parse works, under the hood.
 I mean, just think about that!!
 We just went from guessing how the magic wand of the internet gets waved, and our data just APPEARS, and we don’t really know-how.
 From that dark room filled with secrets about our requests for data, to being tasked with the challenge of writing out how that JSON.stringified object you see above gets parsed out into data that we can use.
 How much more ‘under the hood’ can you get?
 Not much, in my opinion.

 And with that, I give you- the secrets of the JSON.parse method.
 Use these ideas when you write code.
-They will help you what your data will actually look like practically every step of the way in writing your components, your files, your applications.
+They will help you understand what your parsed data will actually look like practically every step of the way in writing your components, your files, your applications.

 Notice that we're looking at the first element of each data type.

 First, let’s set some ground rules.
 We need to see inside the ‘strings’.
 If you notice, our stringified data from earlier has been set up with quotes around the keys in our object.
 There are also quotes around the values in our object.
-The notion of parsing our data, peeking inside of those quotes, to turn our stringified object back into the data it originally was, is imperative to understand how we get to use the data that comes back from a request we make.
+The notion of parsing our unstructured data, peeking inside of those quotes, to turn our stringified object back into the data it originally was, is imperative to understand how we get to use the data that comes back from a request we make.
 And, for me, that means paying attention to what comes directly after the first quote.
 We already know that what’s going to be parsed is, technically speaking, a string.
 Our job is to find a place in that string to look for a clue that will tell us what data type it was BEFORE it was stringified.
 The place we’re looking for?
 The zeroth index of our string.

 Now, here’s the big hint that stopped me from thinking I could never understand something as perfect as JSON.parse.
-IF the element in our string at string[0] is, indeed , quotes … it was a string, to begin with!!
+IF the element in our string at string[0] is, indeed, quotes … it was a string, to begin with!!
 Bam!
 We just went from considering data transfer to be some magic that happens over the internet, to understanding that data transfer is a lightweight object that’s been transformed into a string, so it can travel.

 Study the picture above.
 We’re now asking about almost ALL primitive data types in the next few lines.
 If the character at our string[0] is either a ‘t’ or an ‘f’, we can deduce that we have ‘true’ or ‘false’, right?
 Not a string( no quotes at string[0] ), but a boolean.
 It’s guaranteed.
 There’s no guesswork.
 Keep going!
 We’re getting to the good stuff.
 Ok, what is string[0] in an ‘n’ , stands to reason that it’s ‘null’ .
 And then, something really special- if string[0] can be parsed into an integer.
 Well, then it must be an integer.
 Bam, we just found all of our numbers.
+This process is crucial for effective data analysis, as it allows us to transform and make sense of large datasets.

 The next two data types we need to find take a little bit of abstraction to think about, but they are a bedrock for understanding JSON.parse.
 If string[0] is an opening bracket ‘[‘ , then it must be an array.
 And, now, for abstract thinking.
 We know that, if it’s an array, there could be more strings, booleans, numbers, or nulls inside.